RebeccaPedler/UlvaSupplements_AbaloneMA/README.md

 ## Reproducing the analysis

-The scripts are designed to be run in order, from the project root (paths are resolved with the `here` package):
+The scripts are designed to be run in the following order:

 1. `Code/deduplicate.R` — deduplicate the combined Web of Science and SCOPUS export.
 2. `Code/metaDigitiser.R` — extract numerical values from published figures.
 3. `Code/study_characteristics.R` — clean and check the raw data, summarise study characteristics, and write `Data/cleaned_data_for_meta_analysis.csv`.
 4. `Code/meta_analysis.R` — calculate effect sizes, fit the meta-analytic models, and produce the figures and model-output tables.

-Analyses were run in R using `metafor` for model fitting and `orchaRd` for effect-size visualisation and variance-component estimates, alongside `tidyverse`, `here`, `patchwork`, `ggcorrplot`, `ggtext`, `sf`, `rnaturalearth`, and `ggsankey`.
-The `orchaRd` and `ggsankey` packages are installed from GitHub within the scripts.

 ## Code

 ### `Code/deduplicate.R`

 Identifies and removes duplicate records from the combined Web of Science and SCOPUS search export (`WOS_and_SCOPUS_combined_11092025.csv`).
-Deduplication is based on the title field after standardising case and removing punctuation and extra spaces.
 The deduplicated records used for screening are provided in `Searches/primary_literature/WOS_and_SCOPUS_duplicates_removed_11092025.csv`.

 ### `Code/metaDigitiser.R`

-Extracts numerical data from published figures held in `Data/figures_for_extraction/` using the `metaDigitise` package.
-The script records the manual digitising inputs used for each figure so that the extraction can be reproduced.
+Example workflow for extracting numerical data from published figures held in `Data/figures_for_extraction/` using the `metaDigitise` package.

 ### `Code/study_characteristics.R`